lupyuen/lupyuen.github.io/src/lora.md

     WiFi is also a wireless network protocol.

-1. LoRaWAN = A managed LoRa network
+1. LoRaWAN = A managed, secure LoRa network

     It's like going to Starbucks and connecting to their WiFi.